BlokasLabs/patchbox-os-docs/docs/GettingStarted.md

 # Getting Started
-If you want an easy start we offer you the Patchbox OS!
-It is a custom Linux distribution specially designed for Raspberry Pi based audio projects.
-It comes pre-configured for low latency audio performance and pre-installed audio software that will help you get started with your projects in no time.

-These steps may be perfect even for those who have never used the Raspberry Pi before or want to go through basics once again.
+These steps may be perfect for those who have never used the Raspberry Pi before or want to go through basics once again.

-These steps can be done while your Pisound is still on it’s way!
+You can go try them even if your Pisound is still on it’s way!

 ## 1. Install operating system on the SD card

-These step will help you install the OS image on the SD card for an easy transfer to your Raspberry Pi.
+These step will help you install the OS image on the SD card for an easy OS transfer to your Raspberry Pi.

 ### STEP 01: Install Etcher

 **Windows**

 1. Download <a href = "https://etcher.io/" target="_blank">Etcher</a>
-2. Double-click the *.exe file and follow the Etcher setup wizard
+2. Double-click the *.exe file and follow the setup wizard
-3. Run Etcher in Administrator Mode: right-click on Etcher and choose ‘Run as administrator’
+3. Run Etcher in the Administrator Mode: right-click on Etcher and choose ‘Run as administrator’

-**macOS**
+**MacOS**

 1. Download <a href = "https://etcher.io/" target="_blank">Etcher</a>
 2. Drag the Etcher app to your Applications folder on a Mac and double-click to open it